RedHatGov/redhatgov.github.io/content/workshops/openshift_service_mesh/lab1.2_installing.md

 *Login image here*

-You will use the OpenShift `oc` CLI  to execute commands for the majority of this lab.
-Login using API endpoint and remember to add the `--insecure-skip-tls-verify=true` flag.
+You will use the OpenShift 'oc' CLI  to execute commands for the majority of this lab.
+Login using API endpoint and remember to add the '--insecure-skip-tls-verify=true' flag.

 For example: